rajeshvkothari/oom/Internal/Int_Honolulu.md

 - Verify nonrtric model:

-  - Verify that all pods are running using the following command on a nonrtric Server:
+  - Verify that all pods are running using the following command on a nonrtric server:
     ```sh
 	$ sudo kubectl get pods -n nonrtric